Bragg spectrum, K-theory and Gap Labelling of aperiodic solids: The one dimensional situation

 provided the Bragg to gap map is surjective.

-The following result fits into this context.
-It applies to hulls $\Omega_\pe$ of one-dimensional substitution tilings.
-The reader can consult \cite{andress2016cech} for the precise definitions of the involved substitution tilings and their associated notions.
-The hull $\Omega_\pe$ of a substitution tiling can be directly defined, or as the Gelfand spectrum of $C_\pe(\R^d)$ as in Section~\ref{sec-2.1}, if we identify the tiling with the set of its boundary points. \begin{theorem}[\cite{andress2016cech}] Consider a one-dimensional primitive substitution tiling with common prefix.
+The following result from \cite{andress2016cech} fits into this context.
+It applies to one-dimensional substitution tilings.
+We associate to a tiling the Delone $\pe$ defined by its boundary points.
+The reader can consult \cite{andress2016cech} for the precise definitions of the involved substitutions and their associated notions.
+It is known that for such substitution tilings all dynamical eigenvalues are topological $\mathcal E_\pe=\Et$ \cite{solomyak2007eigenfunctions}. \begin{theorem}[\cite{andress2016cech}] Consider a one-dimensional primitive substitution tiling with common prefix.
 Assume furthermore that the substitution is irreducible.
-Then $RS$ is injective.
-Moreover, if its dilation factor is a Pisot number then $\varphi$ is surjective. \end{theorem} In particular, for a primitive irreducible substitution with common prefix, whose dilation factor is a Pisot number, we have
+Then $\tau_{\alpha,\mu}$ is injective.
+Moreover, if its dilation factor is a Pisot number then $\check\varphi$ is surjective. \end{theorem} In particular, for a primitive irreducible substitution with common prefix whose dilation factor is a Pisot number, we have

 and the Bragg to gap map is bijective.
 The Fibonacci tiling is the most prominent example of such a substitution tiling.